vmadhuuu/Simple-Python-Projects/README.md

 2. Countdown Timer: This uses a function which takes in an input of seconds and returns a countdown timer till 1.
 Once the timer is up, it notifies the user that the time is up.

+3. Random Password Generator: The user inputs the number of passwords to be generated and the number of characters these passwords should contain.
+The program returns strong passwords as output.